AI Dungeon Guidebook

 icon

-The Plot tab covers four Plot Components that you can add or delete from an Adventure: Memory, Author’s Note, Banned Words, and Third Person.
+The Plot tab covers four Plot Components that you can add or delete from an Adventure: AI Instructions, Story Summary, Plot Essentials, Author’s Note, and Third Person.
 These components are powerful tools that help guide the AI into generating coherent stories.
 Gameplay still works when Plot Components aren’t added, but you will have a more consistent experience utilizing these features.

-Memory Memory is used to increase the AI’s accuracy during gameplay.
-This text is sent to AI before every player input to keep it informed about the most important aspects of your game.
+Plot Essentials Plot Essentials can be used to increase the AI’s accuracy during gameplay.
+This text is sent to AI on every output to keep it informed about the most important aspects of your game.
 You should include details about unique and relevant parts of your player character and their immediate companions, the story’s setting, or any other overarching story points that aren’t always mentioned but are always relevant.
-Learn more about using Memory here →
+Learn more about using Plot Essentials →

 Third Person Third Person perspective is primarily used for Multiplayer games where multiple characters are adding Do and Say inputs simultaneously.
 When this component is enabled, everyone in the Adventure will be prompted to enter a name for their character, and that name will be used for their Do and Say actions during gameplay.